 Demonstrated interest is basically what it sounds like — you demonstrate (or show) that you are interested in you potential partner or college.

-The same exact process happens with colleges: if you don’t show genuine interest in them, then they figure you aren’t interested and give you the cold shoulder (reject you).
+The same exact phenomenon happens with colleges: if you don’t show genuine interest in them, then they figure you aren’t interested and give you the cold shoulder (reject you).

 This is especially prevalent for colleges that are often considered safety schools.
 They know students are often shooting higher, so why would the colleges give themselves to you, a student who is simply playing them…like a player.
 Sure, they know you’re attractive, what with your straight As and amazing accomplishments.
 But do you really need to led these backup colleges on?
 You’re breaking their hearts, man!